SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/013-produce-and-deplay-a-questionnaire.md

 ---
-title: "Produce and deplay a questionnaire of community training needs"
+title: "Produce and deplay a questionnaire of community training needs - Task 013"
 layout: tasks
 image: assets/images/logo.png
 summary: Produce and deplay a questionnaire of community training needs which informs the future steps of SHAREing.